iamthewalruss/spotify2tidal/README.md

 # spotify2tidal
-Hacky tool for migrating Spotify playlists to Tidal
+Hacky tool for migrating Spotify playlists to Tidal.
+No guarantee that it will work 100%, but it seems to do the job.
+Use at your own risk.

 Requirements:
 * Python 2.x with the requests package installed